-The inrush limit, bulk capacitor size, and downstream dc/dc converter startup method must be chosen so that the converter input current does not exceed the inrush current limit while it is active.
-This is achieved by using the PG output to enable the downstream converter after inrush finishes, by delaying the converter startup until inrush finishes, or by increasing the value of the inrush current limit.
+The inrush limit, the bulk capacitor size, and the downstream dc/dc converter startup method must be chosen so that the converter input current does not exceed the inrush current limit while it is active.
+This can be achieved by using the PG output to enable the downstream converter after inrush finishes, by delaying the converter startup until inrush finishes, or by increasing the value of the inrush current limit.